 This is what living mindfully is; it is a way of being and not just an action we chose to take.
 Learning how to live mindfully comes through practice, changing the neuro-pathways in your brain so you slow down, calm your nervous system and gain perspective when experiencing all of life’s moments.
 This article does a great job of explaining the effects of mindfulness on the brain.

-Living mindfully is at the heart of all of our programs and practices at Nourished Union because it is through the practice that the change in the neuro-pathways of the brain occur.
-We work with our clients to help them clear the clutter and truly land in the moments of their lives to experience them fully.
-While mindfulness is innate within all of us, our modern world has moved us so far away from it that we must relearn and cultivate it, and that’s what our practitioners and coaches are here to help you do.
-And as if the quality of life benefits of living mindfully weren’t enough, another positive side-effect of mindfulness is that it causes the pituitary gland to secrete endorphins, leaving you feeling good allover – emotionally and physically.
+Living mindfully is at the heart of all of our certified mindfulness coach led programs and practices at Nourished Union because it is through the practice that the change in the neuro-pathways of the brain occur.
+Our mindfulness coaches work with our clients to help them clear the clutter and truly land in the moments of their lives to experience them fully.
+While mindfulness is innate within all of us, our modern world has moved us so far away from it that we must relearn and cultivate it, and that’s what our mindfulness life coaches are here to help you do.
+And as if the quality of life benefits of living mindfully weren’t enough, another positive side-effect of mindfulness is that it causes the pituitary gland to secrete endorphins, leaving you feeling good all over – emotionally and physically.

 Research suggests that it’s best to start each day with a mindfulness practice to help jump start your thought patterns into a positive space before the craziness of life takes over.
 The benefits of a morning mindfulness practice are:

 - Setting a tone of calm and ease for the day ahead